Eb-Zeero/skybright/docs/installation.md

 ## On your machine for development

 Download the content of the repository as a zip file and extract the file into a directory of your choice.
-Don't clone the repository, unless you are actually planning to update the start setup rather than to create a new Flask site.
+Don't clone the repository.

+Git must be installed in the development machine
 You should then put the new directory (let's call it `/path/to/site`) under version control.

 ```bash